Ask a Professor: The Practice Environment in Indiana

 Making a Measured Transition to Independent Practice

 The available research suggests that most NPs in Indiana are ready for independent practice.
-A 2017 Rand report found that full practice authority for Indiana’s NPs might contribute to improvements in provider supply, access, utilization, and patient experience with care.
-This dovetails with preliminary data from the other 28 states which have adopted more progressive legislation aimed at allowing NPs to practice to the full extent of their training and education.
+A 2017 RAND report found that full practice authority for Indiana’s NPs might contribute to improvements in provider supply, access, utilization, and patient experience with care.
+This dovetails with preliminary data from the other 28 states that have adopted more progressive legislation aimed at allowing NPs to practice to the full extent of their training and education.
 But uncertainty remains around how that legislation should look in Indiana.

 “I’ve been doing this for 20 years, and I absolutely would not want NPs practicing independently straight out of school,” Dr. Juestel says.
 “And there is a difference between online programs and the type of program where I went to school and that I teach at IU Northwest; they’re just not the same.
 We need to standardize our education and make it so NPs are coming out respected and qualified.
 The programs need to be rigorous.
 Then NPs should have three years of full-time experience under a good NP or physician mentor, as in a residency program.
 After that, it should be open for independent practice.”